Rebuild a Rebuildable Dripping Atomizer Step by Step

 Ah finally nice and even coils.

 Make sure to see that the coils are heating from the inside out.
 If they are not, try gently tightening the screws or inserting the screwdriver into the coils and wiggling it around.
-This is a time consuming process, but practice makes perfect.
+This is a time-consuming process, but practice makes perfect.

+How to put cotton in the coil.
 Go ahead and insert a strand of cotton into one side

 Repeat for the other side.
 Please note however your cotton should not be overly tight as cotton will expand when saturated.

 Drip some E-Liquid on both sides of the cotton and especially the coils.
 Do not put too much in; you do not want to over drip.
 Put enough so that cotton is no longer dry and the coils are visibly wet.

 A quick note about the ELiquid though, if you are used to using a certain nicotine level and PG/VG ratio, you may want to rethink your e juice choice.
 Generally speaking, advanced users choose a lower nicotine level and higher VG level as the RDA intensifies your vaping experience.
 Perhaps drop your nicotine level a step or two, and definitely increase your PG/VG ratio to at least 30PG/70VG.